Tamburasca/HarpsichordTuning/README.md

 The hotkeys ctrl-y and ctrl-x exits and stops the program, respectively, ESC to resume. ctrl-j and ctrl-k shorten and lengthen the recording interval within small ranges, whereas ctrl-n and ctrl-m diminish and increase the maximum frequency displayed in the lower frequency plot.
+The time series in the upper subplot can be toggled off/on by pressing ctrl-v.

 On certain Linux distributions, a package named python-tk (or similar) needs to be installed, when running in virtual environments.